 |Pixel by Labcorp||Bills your insurance ($119 if insurance doesn’t cover)|

 |hims & hers||$150|

 You will likely need to coordinate with FedEx to figure out your local pickup and drop-off schedule to send your test into the lab for processing.
 Once the samples collected arrive at the lab, it will take 24-72 hours to process.
 You will get your results at home through a website, message, or online portal.

-When you are waiting for your test results, public health officials urge you to stay home and isolate yourself.
+When waiting for your test results, public health officials urge you to stay home and isolate yourself.
 If you are experiencing symptoms, such as shortness of breath, you should isolate yourself from others immediately.

 How to Take a Sample